Click here to download the programme introduction (for 2021/22 intake)

-* Subject to HKPS approval for individual applications.
+* Subject to approval from the Hong Kong or British Psychological Societies for individual applications.

 Non-psychology degree holders, especially educators or other community workers, who wish to embark on a path to professional training and career development in psychology.

-*Applicants who have a recognised Bachelor’s degree but have not taken an introductory psychology course (or equivalent) must complete this bridging course before taking other courses in the programme.
-The credit points earned upon completion of this course will not be counted towards the total credit points of the programme.
+*Applicants with a recognised Bachelor’s degree who have not previously completed a course of Introductory Psychology (or equivalent) offered by a recognised university or institution must complete this online bridging course before taking other courses in the programme.
+The credit points earned upon completion of this course will not count towards the total credit points of the programme.

-Students taking the programme full-time are expected to complete the programme in 1.5 years (a 1 year fast track option may be applied for on an individual basis), while those studying in part-time mode are expected to complete the programme in 2 – 4 years.
-Full-time students will attend an average of 3 - 4 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus, but which may be held in the evening / daytime on weekdays, Saturdays, Sundays, and / or during long holidays at the Tai Po Campus and / or Tseung Kwan O Study Centre and / or Kowloon Tong Satellite Study Centre as decided by the University.
+Full-time students are expected to complete the programme in 1 year, while part-time students are expected to complete the programme in 2 years.
+Full-time students will attend 4 classes per week and part-time students will attend 2 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus.
+Classes may also be held on weekday or weekend at the Tseung Kwan O Study Centre or the Kowloon Tong Satellite Study Centre.

-Applicants should normally hold a recognised Bachelor’s degree and preferably have introductory psychology training at a recognised tertiary institution.
-Shortlisted applicants may be required to attend an interview/ a test.
+Applicants should hold a recognised Bachelor’s degree and preferably have introductory psychology training at a recognised tertiary institution.
+Shortlisted applicants may be required to attend an interview/ take a test.

-Applicants whose entrance qualifications were obtained from an institution in a non-English speaking system should normally fulfill one of the following minimum English proficiency requirements:
+Applicants whose entrance qualifications were obtained from an institution in a non-English speaking system should fulfil one of the following minimum English proficiency requirements:

 After working as a frontline teacher, I wanted to study psychology to gain a deeper understanding of how our brains learn and to examine ways of increasing our ability to comprehend and retain knowledge.
 This programme has equipped me with a well-rounded background knowledge of psychology as well as research skills to pursue professional training in educational psychology.